 1. Segmenting marketing campaigns

 When personas are defined, you can segment your marketing to appeal to different types of leads.
 For example, if you are sending an email campaign, you might write 3 different versions of the email copy, each applying to a different persona.
 This increases the probability that each will open and click.

 2. Sorting contact lists

 When personas are defined, you can more easily understand your contact database and see if you are engaging with the most impactful people.
-For example, if you find that the majority of the leads in your database are not the decision maker persona, perhaps you need to tweak your marketing messages and channels to better appeal to more valuable leads.
+For example, if you find that the majority of the leads in your database are not the decision maker’s persona, you need to tweak your marketing messages and channels to better appeal to the most valuable leads.

 3. Excluding irrelevant content

 When personas are defined, you can ensure that contacts do not receive marketing messages that are irrelevant to them.
-For example, if my team creates a piece of content targeted at how personal trainers would use our product, but we send it to the front desk staff in a gym, those leads will probably be much less likely to engage.
-Furthermore, sending contacts content that is not relevant to them degrades the trust that you build with inbound marketing.
-The goal is to only send the most relevant content so contacts are more likely to open your emails and convert on your landing pages.
+For example, if my team creates content targeted at how personal trainers would use our product, but we send it to the front desk staff in a gym, those leads will be much less likely to engage.
+Furthermore, sending contacts content that is not relevant to them degrades the trust you build with inbound marketing.
+The goal is to only send the most relevant content so contacts are most likely to open your emails and convert on your landing pages.

 4. Smart website content

 Finally, when personas are defined, you can use your marketing automation system to display different website copy or graphics to different personas.
-Remember, this is done via closed loop marketing since you stored a cookie on lead’s computers and thus can track their activity on your website and with your content.
+Remember that this is done via closed loop marketing since you stored a cookie on the lead’s computers and thus can track their activity on your website and with your content.